 The cost of fuel is always fluctuating, but it’s something you need to factor in when you’re budgeting for a new car.
 For example, if you’re going to be doing a lot of driving, you’ll need to account for the cost of gas.
 Alternatively, if you choose a more fuel-efficient vehicle, you can save money on fuel costs over time.

 Also, keep in mind that the cost of fuel isn’t just the price at the pump.
 If you’re driving a gas-powered car, you’ll also need to pay for things like tune-ups and emissions tests.
+Motorbikes are much more fuel efficient than cars, so it might be worth considering custom motorcycles instead if that appeals to you.

 Electric cars have become more popular in recent years, but they still come with their own set of costs.
 For example, you’ll need to charge your car regularly, and the cost of electricity isn’t cheap.
 Additionally, electric cars may require more maintenance than gas-powered cars.